-- 1.1 The National Council on Gender-Based Violence and Femicide Bill, 2022 ("the Bill"), emanates from the National Strategic Plan on Gender-Based Violence and Femicide ("NSP") produced by the Interim Steering Committee established in April 2019 to respond to gender-based violence and femicide ("GBVF").
-The NSP was called for at the landmark Presidential Summit on GBVF held in Pretoria on 1 and 2 November 2018. - 1.2 The Bill, as the enabling legislation, will facilitate the effective implementation of the institutional arrangements for the roll-out of the NSP in relation to the setting up of an independent structure, known as the National Council on Gender-Based Violence and Femicide ("the Council").
-The structure of the Council comprises 51% civil society representation, with key operational mechanisms in place to effectively and urgently respond to GBVF.
+- 1.1 The National Council on Gender-Based Violence and Femicide Bill, 2022 ("the Bill"), emanates from the National Strategic Plan on Gender-Based Violence and Femicide ("NSP"), which currently informs government's national strategy to address gender-based violence and femicide.
+The NSP was called for at the landmark Presidential Summit on Gender Based Violence and Femicide, held in Pretoria on 1 and 2 November 2018, and was produced by the Interim Steering Committee.
+That Committee was established in April 2019 to respond to gender-based violence and femicide ("GBVF"). - 1.2 The Bill, as the enabling legislation, will facilitate the effective implementation of the institutional arrangements informed by the NSP in relation to the setting up of an independent structure, known as the National Council on Gender-Based Violence and Femicide ("the Council"). - 1.3 The structure of the Council comprises 49% civil society representation, with key operational mechanisms in place to effectively and urgently respond to GBVF.